gooneybird47/FlightGear-AI-Traffic-Creator/README.md

 When finished save the file with the name of your choice, all being well it can be copied straight into your AI/Traffic folder and ready for use.

-This is not and xml editor, it can not edit traffic files, I created it to quickly write test or local files so it's not really a program for writing airline schedules.
+This is not an xml editor, it can not edit traffic files, I created it to quickly write test or local files so it's not really a program for writing airline schedules.

-###Disclaimer
+### Disclaimer
 This is my first Python program so any errors and bugs are entirely down to me. ;)